U.S. Veterans at Risk of Cancer From Firefighting Foam and Asbestos

 Firefighters use firefighting foam to extinguish large flame

 U.S. veterans never deserved to develop cancer from simply serving their country.
-Sadly, veterans didn’t know that exposure to asbestos or AFFF could cause them to get sick as the risks were hidden for decades.
+Thankfully, help is available for veterans to get the benefits and compensation they deserve.

 Asbestos Exposure and Mesothelioma Risks in Veterans

-Between the 1930s and early 1980s, the U.S. military heavily relied on asbestos to make its assets more durable.
-At one point, a mandate required all U.S. Navy ships to use asbestos, and many bases, buildings, vehicles, and types of equipment also contained the substance.
+Between the 1930s and early 1980s, the U.S. military greatly relied on asbestos.
+A mandate required all U.S. Navy ships to use this material.
+Many bases, buildings, vehicles, and equipment also contained asbestos.

 Besides mesothelioma, asbestos exposure can lead to: